 Here’s the problem: the makers of Byetta, in spite of all this data, have failed to acknowledge or recognize the correlation between the drug and the increased risk for cancer.... and to tell doctors and patients.
 They can make every argument under the sun that Byetta is not linked to cancer, but when 11% of the “serious adverse drug events” for a ONE YEAR period are due to pancreatic cancer, turning a blind eye and criticizing the data is not helping anyone.
 In fact, it’s killing people.

 No one knows the settlement value of these Byetta or Januvia pancreatic cases.
-There is no certainty in litigation and there is too much yet to learn about how these cases will play out.
-But many expect these cases to have seven figure settlements and there is a reason for that: pancreatic cancer is just an awful injury.
+There is no certainty in litigation, and there is too much yet to learn about how these cases will play out.
+But many expect these cases to have seven figure settlements.
+There is a reason for that: pancreatic cancer is just an awful injury.

 - Medical Negligence Verdict for 1.8 Million.
 A 39-year-old female patient goes to her doctor and presents with jaundice and abdominal pain.
 Defendant doctor performs multiple pancreatic biopsies believing the patient has pancreatic cancer.
 Patient subsequently dies after the procedure, and Patient’s estate brings a claim against the Defendant doctor.
 Patient’s estate argues a biopsy is not a proper diagnostic test for pancreatic cancer, and that even if it was determined a biopsy is necessary, Patient should have been transferred to a different, more equipped medical center.
 A Minnesota jury agrees, and awards the Patient’s estate 1,800,000.